A project of the Junction Residents Association (JRA)

-Swansea Area Seniors Association, 95 Lavinia Ave., 419-392-1953 — An active program, including trips, though perhaps not so conveniently located for Junction residents.
+Swansea Area Seniors Association, 95 Lavinia Ave., 419-392-1953 — An active program, including trips and exercise classes, though perhaps not so conveniently located for Junction residents.
 Membership is $12 a year.

 … and further away:

-• Knox College Summer Program has four one-week courses in August at the U of T: see website http://www.knox.utoronto.ca/summer-program/ or ask me to email a pdf announcement to you.
+• Knox College Summer Program has four one-week courses in August at the U of T: see website http://www.knox.utoronto.ca/summer-program/ or ask them to email a pdf announcement to you.

 … By the way, there are a number of post-retirement “life learning” programs in the city.
 It would be a service to our little community if someone were to make a nice summary of them — I could post it here.
 Here are a couple of barebones listings on the web: